 In the meantime, here’s what to do if you’re having a bad day.

 1. Hug a cat

-Cats are the best.
+Cats (or dogs) are the best.
 A little furry input makes everything better. 🙂

 2. Talk to yourself like you would a good friend